Friday, March 30, 2018

 Then I cooled that and put it into the fridge for my peeps to heat up later.
 (I prep it, they heat it up) And I went on my merry way to work.

-It was a super delish dinner and there were ZERO leftovers!
+It was a super delish dinner and there were no leftovers!

 Thank you, Bunni.
 I still think of you each time I make this for my family!